 * The Internship starts the first week of June and runs for 8 weeks.

-Acceptance to this program will be based on academic achievements, student involvement, and best fit in order to create valuable volunteer/institution relationships.
+Acceptance to this program will be based on academic achievements, student involvement, and best fit in order to create valuable intern/institution relationships.
 Eligible students must have a completed application by the deadline in order to be reviewed for this opportunity.
-Students will receive up to $2,500 in a stipend associated with the summer internship, and the opportunity for affordable housing if necessary.
 Applicants must be available to commit to the months of June and July.** CLICK HERE to review the internship student requirements and responsibilities.